-• The strand continues to USGS FID 874.
-At a small compressional step over, coincident with a small hill, the rupture continues from USGS FID 960 to 2439, whereupon the rupture exits the playa and continues to the SE.

-- A prominent power line that runs EW across the southern margin of the playa is offset 2.5 m right laterally. - To review and summarize rupture across the playa, from the epicenter to the SE edge of the playa (USGS FID 2439) is a distance of 7 km. - From this point, the rupture passes back into sandy soil for 0.8 km where the rupture encounters and offsets an asphalt base access road.
-Measured offset at this location was also 2.5 m ± 0.2 meters right lateral with a localized vertical separation (east side up) (USGS FID 2419) (Figure 7).
+- The strand continues to USGS FID 874.
+At a small compressional step over, coincident with a small pre-existing hill (the existence of which may indicate prior ruptures across the playa), the rupture continues from USGS FID 960 to 2439, whereupon the rupture exits the playa and continues to the SE. - A prominent power line that runs EW across the southern margin of the playa is offset 2.7 m right laterally, based on field mapping and later confirmed by truck-mounted lidar (Figure 7) The width of the fault rupture zone near the power lines, measured as the maximum distance between ground cracks observed perpendicular to the fault in this area, is approximately 320 m.
+Interestingly, a few hundred meters north of this location, the main fault strand narrows to only a few meters. - To review and summarize rupture across the playa, from the epicenter to the SE edge of the playa (USGS FID 2439) is a distance of 7 km. - From this point, the rupture passes back into sandy soil for 0.8 km where the rupture encounters and offsets an asphalt base access road.
+Measured offset at this location was 2.5 m ± 0.2 m right lateral with a localized vertical separation (east side up) (USGS FID 2419) (Figure 8).
+The fault zone width in this area was measured as approximately 80 m based on locations of asphalt cracks.